fabianmakila/ProxyChat/README.md

 A chat plugin for Minecraft proxies providing proxy-wide private messaging, chat channels and more!

-Installation instructions and other documentation can be found in the [Wiki][wiki-link].
+Installation instructions and other documentation can be found in the [Wiki](https://github.com/fabianmakila/ProxyChat/wiki).

 ## Features
 - Private messaging